Updated: Feb 22

 - Dallas Willard

-This post has taken me quite some time to write, and as I've reflected on this, I've realized it is because the topic of mindset hits a little too close too home.
+This post has taken me quite some time to write.
+As I've reflected on this, I've realized the topic of mindset hits a little too close to home.
 It is something I struggle with daily.

-I am ashamed to admit it, but I have ruined countless special days such as birthdays and anniversary dinners, because one thing didn't go as expected and I literally let that thought run rampant in my mind to the point that I could not see all the good that surrounded it.
+I am ashamed to admit it, but I have ruined countless special days such as birthdays and anniversaries, because one thing didn't go as expected and I let that thought run rampant to the point that I could not see all the good that surrounded it.
 I am a first-hand witness to the fact that what we think about shapes who we become.
 When I get caught in a ruminating pattern it is so hard to step out of that mindset, and the longer I let those thoughts run wild, the harder it becomes to stop the cycle.